shivam-methi/JavaScript/Others/project-and-roles.md

      hidden issues.

 ### Automation Framework Development:
-   - Develop and maintain an automation framework using Javascript, Cypress for UI and API automation tools for backend validation.
+   - Develop and maintain an automation framework using Javascript, Cypress with mocha/chai framework for UI and API automation tools for backend validation.
-   - Automate high-priority, repetitive tests and integrate them into the CI/CD pipeline to ensure quick feedback on every build.
+   - Automate high-priority, repetitive tests where maintain repository using the Github and integrate them into the CI/CD pipeline to ensure quick feedback on every build.

 ### Bug Reporting and Collaboration:
    - Document and track bugs, providing clear steps and impact assessments, and work closely with developers to